Skip to Content

 Sunday morning

-Blow off the cobwebs with a morning cycle ride.
-The Confederation Trail runs for 270 miles right across the island, and as it’s an old railway line there aren’t too many hills to tackle.
-You can hire a bike from Outer Limits Sports (prices start from C$40 for a full day’s hire).
+The next day, blow off any cobwebs with a morning cycle ride.
+The Confederation Trail runs for 270 miles right across the island and is part of the Trans Canada Trail – the world’s longest recreational trail.
+It’s an old railway line so there aren’t many hills to tackle.

-Then finish off your weekend in Charlottetown with a wander around downtown its shops and galleries – there’s a range of independent boutique shops selling antiques, art, jewellery and knitware, and of course the Anne of Green Gables Store for everything Anne-related.
+Then finish your weekend in Charlottetown with a wander around downtown’s shops and galleries.
+There’s a range of independent boutiques selling antiques, art, jewellery and knitware.
+Some of our favourites are Crow’s Nest for local pottery and candles, Kuriosities for sand-print jewellery, and the PEI Crafts Council for handcrafted products.

 The details